 - Coordinated internship programs for students seeking clinical work in the area.

-- Organized monthly fire drills to meet with safety regulations.
+- Coordinated monthly fire drills to meet safety regulations.

 - Communicated with all department heads to ensure employee participation in mandated services.